dartoos-dev/eo_color/README.md

 ### Swatch interface

-A color swatch is a collection of related colors such as the colors of the rainbow, shades of grey, etc. Its single property `colors` retrieves several colors at once as an `Iterable<Color>`.
-For instance, `Greys().colors` retrieves ten shades of grey, as defined by the Material Design standard.
+A color swatch is a collection of related colors, such as the colors of the rainbow, shades of grey, etc. Its single property `colors` retrieves several colors at once as an `Iterable<Color>`.
+For instance, `Greys().colors` retrieves ten shades of grey - as defined by the Material Design standard.

 #### Color Swatch Classes